-Strict Threshold for a Protection Visa
+Strict Threshold for Protection Visas

 We have often encountered inquiries where people deliberate on applying for protection visas to prolong their stay in Australia.
-In response to these inquires, we always urge that this option should never be considered lightly as there is a real need to establish a well-founded fear of being persecuted should you be returned to your home country.
+In response to these inquiries, we are emphatic that this option should never be considered lightly, as there is a real need to establish a well-founded fear of being persecuted should you be returned to your home country.

 Arranged marriage – Whether it constituted sufficient grounds for a protection visa

 The applicant was a single woman from India.
 All her family lived in India, including her brother.
 She completed her Bachelor’s Degree in India.
 She had then worked full time from January 1999 until December 2002.
 The applicant first arrived in Australia on a student visa in June 2006.
 She returned to India for about 3 weeks in mid-2009 and for about a month in early 2012.

 Pursuant to section 37 of the Migration Act 1958, there are 2 limbs to the test for granting a protection visa.
 The first is called the ‘refugee criterion,’ whereby an applicant should establish a ‘well-founded fear of persecution.’
 The second is called ‘complementary protection,’ which broadly requires ‘a real risk of significant harm’ to the applicant.

 It was noted that arranged marriages were common in India and that in some cases women were coerced or faced extreme pressure to marry someone chosen by their family.
 However, as pointed out in the DFAT advice, the situation for women varied depending on a range of factors, including education, socio-economic status, family status and caste.